alexriss/SARS-CoV-2-Analysis/README.md

 ## Why another one?

-<strong>We need relative numbers!</strong> All countries have different testing capacities and often also different rules as what counts as confirmed case or coronavirus-related fatality.
+__We need relative numbers!__ All countries have different testing capacities and often also different rules as what counts as confirmed case or coronavirus-related fatality.
 Thus, relative ration and relative increases in numbers can be more informative.

 I haven't seen calculations and simple visualizations of relative numbers.
 That is why I did this quick weekend project.
 This is my first [vue.js](https://vuejs.org/) project, so it might not be done completely optimally.